defactor-com/documentation/docs/engage/front-end-ui/admin-section/buyback-settings.md

 ---

-## Overview of the Buyback Section
+## Overview of the Buyback Settings

 Administrators can:
 - View all registered buyback wallets.